pvpranked/pvpranked-public/README.md

 ### How it actually works

 When you enter a match, one player is picked to host the match.
 An internal singleplayer world reserved for PVP Ranked testing is reset and then opened.
-First, the host joins, and then
+First, the host joins, and then PVP Ranked makes the world available for another player to join - the code is simlar to the code for Minecraft's "Open to LAN" functionality.

 You begin talking to another player *through* whichever PVP Ranked server is closest.
 If you want to send a message to the other player, you first send it to the PVP Ranked server, and the server sends it to them.